Help to remove all YouTubers and videos of Animal Abuse/Cruelty from YouTube!

 'The Guardian, Alien Intelligence: The Extroadinary Minds of Octopuses And Other Cephalopods, Elle Hunt, Mar 28, 2017':

-The majority of their 500m neurons are in their arms, which can not only touch but smell and taste.
+The majority of their 500 neurons are in their arms, which can not only touch but smell and taste.
 They quite literally have minds of their own.
 A 1959 paper detailed an attempt at the Naples Zoological Station to teach three Octopuses to pull and release a lever in exchange for food.
-Albert and Bertram performed in a "reasonably consistent" manner, but one named Charles tried to drag a light suspended above the water into the tank; squirted water at anyone who approached; and prematurely ended the experiment when he broke the lever.
-In captivity, they have learned to navigate simple mazes, solve puzzles and open screw top jars, while wild animals have been observed stacking rocks to protect the entrances to their dens, and hiding themselves inside coconut shell halves.
-Their great escapes from captivity, too, reflect an awareness of their special circumstances and their ability to adapt to them.
-A 2010 experiment confirmed anecdotal reports that Cephalopods are able to recognise-and like or dislike-individual humans, even those that are dressed identically.
-Peter Godfrey-Smith
+Albert and Bertram performed in a "reasonably consistent" manner, but one named Charles tried to drag a light suspended above the water in a tank; squirted water at anyone who approached; and prematurely ended the experiment when he broke the lever.
+In captivity, they have learned to navigate simple mazes, solve puzzles, and open screwtop jars, while wild animals have been observed stacking rocks to protect the entrances to their dens, and hiding themselves inside coconut shell halves.
+Their great escapes from captivity, too, reflect an awareness of their special circumstances, and their ability to adapt to them.
+A 2010 experiment confirmed anecdotal reports that cephalopods are able to recognise-and like or dislike-individual humans, even those that are dressed identically.
+Peter Godfrey-Smith.

-If you care about all animals, then sign this petition.
-If you believe in animal rights, then sign this petition.
-If you can no longer tolerate the Abuse and Cruelty of animals, then sign this petition.
-If you have had enough of YouTube giving a platform to the individuals who showcase these videos, then sign this petition.
-If you want to make a difference in an animal's life, then sign this petition.
+If you care about animals, than sign this petition.
+If you believe that animals have rights, than sign this petition.
+If you can no longer tolerate the Abuse/Cruelty of animals, than sign this petition.
+If you have had enough of YouTube giving a platform to those individuals who showcase these violations, than sign this petition.
+If you wish to make a difference in an animal's life, than sign this petition!

 Complete your signature